webcenter-fr/elasticsearch-operator/documentations/metricbeat/main-settings.md

     - **addresses** (slice of string): The list of IPs, DNS, URL to access on cluster
   - **secretRef** (object): The secret ref that store the credentials to connect on Elasticsearch.
 It need to contain the keys `username` and `password`.
 It only used for external Elasticsearch.
       - **name** (string / require): The secret name.
   - **elasticsearchCASecretRef** (object).
 It's the secret that store custom CA to connect on Elasticsearch cluster.
+The key must be `ca.crt`
     - **name** (string / require): The secret name
-- **module** (map of string): Each key is the file store on modules.d folder.
-Each value is the file contend.
+- **module** (map of any): Each key is the file store on modules.d folder.
+Each value is the config on YAML format.
 It permit to enable and configure modules.
 Default is `empty`.

 **metricbeat.yaml**: